U.S. Route 23 in Tennessee: Appalachian Development Highway System and Interstate Highway era

 In Erwin, the section between Jackson–Love Highway and SR 81/SR 107, referred to at the time as the Erwin Bypass, was let in May 1975 and completed in early November 1977.
 The section between Plymouth Road south of US 321/SR 67 in southern Johnson City and SR 91 was announced to have been awarded in two contracts on February 5, 1975.
-The section was opened to northbound traffic on October 23, 1978, and to southbound traffic the following day, after nearly 16 months of delays.
+It opened to northbound traffic on October 23, 1978, and to southbound traffic the following day, after nearly 16 months of delays.
 Work on the stretch between SR 93 and US 11W (West Stone Drive) in Kingsport began on December 12, 1977, and the stretch was dedicated and opened on November 13, 1981.
 This project proved to be one of the most complex highway projects along the route, requiring nearly 2.8 e6yd3 of earth and rock to be excavated from Bays Mountain, along with the twin bridges across the Holston River and Long Island.
 The second part of the Erwin Bypass, between SR 81/SR 107 and north of Main Street, opened on January 29, 1982.
 In Kingsport, the section between US 11W and the Virginia state line was contracted on January 5, 1981, and dedicated and opened on November 17, 1983.
 Contracts were awarded for the stretch between Main Street in Erwin and Plymouth Road south of Johnson City in April 1981 and January 1982, and the stretch was dedicated and opened by then-Governor Lamar Alexander on June 20, 1986, after multiple delays.